freshehrteam/Salford_PROM/technical/mappings/copd/COPD_Self_Reporting_mapping.md

  - `resDate` must be converted to the ISO8601 format (as used by openEHR and FHIR). e.g. '2015-07-15 09:03:36Z'	-> '2015-07-15T12:09:03:36Z'

- - Where units=mmHg these should be mapped to "Cel" which is official UCUM unit format.
+ - Where units=C these should be mapped to "Cel" which is official UCUM unit format.

  - The value of `alerted` should be carried in the `comment` element prepended with 'Alerted' e.g. `alerted='Normal'` => `".../comment": "Alerted: Normal"`